-Steps to Preparing an Income Statement
+Steps to Prepare an Income Statement

 2. Balance Sheet

 Unlike an income statement, a balance sheet is a snapshot in time.
 It covers your financial situation here and now rather than during a specific time range.
-You’ll find your company’s assets, liabilities, and owner’s equity on the balance sheet.
-As an accounting rule, assets must always be equal to liabilities plus equity.

 Steps to Preparing a Balance Sheet

 - Choose a Regular Date: Depending on your business, you can prepare balance sheets weekly, monthly, or quarterly.